outcoldman/outcoldman.com/_posts/en/2017/2017-07-14-macbook-benchmark.markdown

 *user* is for how long this utility was scheduled on CPU (sum of all cores), and system is the time of system overhead (not really important for us).

-Let's look first on difference between Macbook Pro and iMac. iMac has CPU speed of 4.0GHz (turbo boost up to 4.2GHz), Macbook Pro has 3.3GHz (turbo boost up to 3.7GHz), their user CPU time is very close, but because iMac has two times more cores it took 2 times less of real time.
+Let's look first on difference between MacBook Pro and iMac. iMac has CPU speed of 4.0GHz (turbo boost up to 4.2GHz), MacBook Pro has 3.3GHz (turbo boost up to 3.7GHz), their user CPU time is very close, but because iMac has two times more cores it took 2 times less of real time.

-Macbook has 1.4GHz speed with turbo boost up to 3.6GHz, but it cannot keep turbo boost for long time.
-This is why it is 1.6x times slower than Macbook Pro.
+MacBook has 1.4GHz speed with turbo boost up to 3.6GHz, but it cannot keep turbo boost for long time.
+This is why it is 1.6x times slower than MacBook Pro.
 Geekbench tests are very short, so they reflect mostly turbo boost speed.
 But long running CPU jobs aren't showing the same results as Geekbench.

 And as you can see Mac Mini showed very good results.
 Also considering that it has issues with SSD drive.